Last updated on May 16th, 2022 at 07:24 pm

 How about a super short trail with a super stunning view?
-Blue Mountain Trail at Olympic National Park is less than half a mile, but the panoramic views of the park make it worthy of making this list.
+Blue Mountain Trail at Olympic National Park is less than half a mile, but the panoramic views of the park definitely earn it a spot on our best national park day hikes list.

 Tips for New Hikers

 While all of the hikes on our list are rated easy to moderate, it’s still incredibly important to be prepared before you go!
 Here are just a few quick tips for newbies before you tackle a hike: